kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 -g argument: This argument is used for gene-level quantification.

 -T: This argument determines the number of threads.
-We used six core in here again.
+We used six core here again.

 -s argument: This argument assings strandness information.
 If it is used as the wrong then transcripts can be assigned to wrong a gene and this effects downstream analysis results.
 We selected reversely stranded option (namely, -s 2) because we have first-stranded FASTQ files.